Why the financial industry would lose billions, per year

 Ten years ago, I naively thought think tanks were the ultimate authority, packed with scholars who analyzed complex issues and arrived at the best solution for all Canadians and Canada.
 Then, upon seeing their analysis of the CPP, packed with misinformation and deception, I researched who funds Canadian think tanks.

-On Think Tanks (OTT) is an international organizations dedicated to exposing how transparent think tanks are worldwide.
+On Think Tanks (OTT) is an international organization dedicated to exposing how transparent think tanks are worldwide.
 Astonishingly, they report that Canada is even less transparent than the US and the UK.
 Below is a report showing how much each Canadian think tank reveals who funds them.

 The think tank that reveals the sources of all funding receives a five-star rating.
 The think tank that reveals nothing about who funds them receives a zero-star rating.
 The more transparent organizations in the top half of the table predominantly focus on non-financial issues.